ditrit/OGrEE-Core/other/man/drawable.md

-Usage:  drawable [PATH] (optional)
+USAGE:  drawable [PATH] (optional)
 Indicates whether or not an object is drawable in the Unity client.

+NOTE
 If the path is empty then the current path will be used

 EXAMPLE